Learning Selective Sensor Fusion for States Estimation: Conclusion and Future Research

 \section{Conclusion and Future Research}

 We present a generic multimodal sensor fusion framework for deep states estimation, in support of odometry estimation and global relocalization tasks.
-Motivated by the need for robust interpretable sensor fusion in real-world applications, we proposed two variants of selective fusion modules, i.e. a deterministric soft fusion and a Gumbel-softmax based hard fusion, that can be integrated in different neural network frameworks.
-The proposed model is not restricted to specific modality or task.
-It can learn to perform sensor fusion on feature space from pairs of different modalities, e.g. vision-depth, vision-lidar and vision-inertial data, conditioned on the input data itself.
-Extensive experiments illustrate that our proposed models outperform single modality and multimodal model with direct fusion baselines, and also show competive performance over other classical approaches.
-In order to investigate the performance in various data degradation conditions, we extended two public datasets to include degraded and misaligned data streams, and study the influence of different modalities under different degradation and self-motion/environmental circumstances.
-In addition, we are able to provide insightful interpretations of fusion process by visualizing the learned masks.
-Future research directions would include an investigation of sensor fusion with three or more modalities.
-A detailed research into the relation between fusion masks and uncertainty estimation is also promising.
+Motivated by the need for robust interpretable sensor fusion in real-world applications, we {propose} two variants of selective fusion modules, i.e. a deterministric soft fusion and a Gumbel-softmax based hard fusion, that can be integrated in different neural network frameworks.
+It can learn to perform sensor fusion on feature space from pairs of different modalities, e.g. vision-depth, vision-LIDAR and vision-inertial data, conditioned on the input data itself.
+Extensive experiments illustrate that our proposed models outperform learning based single modality and multimodal model with direct fusion baselines, and also show competitive performance over other classical approaches, though the performance is still inferior to the domain-specific state-of-the-art in some cases.
+It also demonstrates that learning models are generally more robust than conventional hand-designed algorithms, and our proposed SelectFusion can further improve the performance of basic learning models, and achieve more accurate results than other baselines in these degraded sets.
+By interpreting the learned fusion masks, we {investigate} the influence of different modalities with different types of motion and different levels of sensor degradation.